iomega/paired-data-form/README.md

 Starts application, api webservice and reverse proxy on [http://localhost:8443](http://localhost:8443).
 Project JSON files are stored in a `./data/` directory.

-To run on production put application behind a reverse proxy web server with a proper domain and secure transfer with https.
+To run on production put application behind a reverse proxy web server with a proper domain and secure transport with https.

 ## New release